 It’s a jungle course, so be prepared to lose your balls.
 If you hit in the rough, don’t bother going in after it.
 Just take a drop and call it a day.
 I once had a monkey come out and steal my ball from the fairway… even a good shot isn’t safe.

 And don’t try to drive up in the middle of the day for a round.
 The heat and humidity in this area will turn golf into an endurance sport.
 You need to spend the night and get an AM tee time.
-Below is one of my favorite views in Panama… the steam coming up off of the jungle floor as it heats up in the AM.
+Below is one of my favourite views in Panama… the steam coming up off of the jungle floor as it heats up in the AM.

 I hope you’ve enjoyed my musings on the best hotels in Panama City.
 It’s been a walk down memory lane for me and a joy to write.

 Panama is a great place to do business.
 If you have questions on their visa programs, how to incorporate and open a bank account, or need help to structure your business most effectively, contact our office HERE and we would be happy to chat with you.